 From here I wanted to create a summary website which summarises as many books on passive income as possible and to help the viewer decide on whether it is for them prior to purchasing it.
 It would be worthwhile having all the reviews in the one place so people can come to this website and they would have all the resources available to them.
 They can them make an informed decision on the best book for them and then go on their journey of creating some passive income.

 Meet the Team

-My name is Andrew Leigh, a 27 year old white collar worker who spent the last 6 years working as an accountant of a Melbourne based accounting firm.
+My name is Peter, a 27 year old white collar worker who spent the last few years working as an accountant of an accounting firm.

 The concepts of managing your personal finance and passive income was something which started to consume my life and I spent all day thinking about it and learning about it.
 It was something, which all my spare time such as going to the library at lunchtime, going straight to the library after work and working in a café before work.

 I then started writing my thoughts in journals and before long I was flying through them.
 I started to type these journals up in a word document to keep all the related content in the same document.
 Then bloomed the idea of a blog style website for people of similar interests to understand and to provide meaningful feedback and discussions on the topics.